jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 In person conferences allows you to see presentations in person and make connections with other attendees; however, they require time, travel and money.

 I only attended one professional conference in my career: [O'Reilly Software Architecture Conference 2016 - New York, New York](https://www.oreilly.com/videos/oreilly-software-architecture/9781491944615/).
-It was my first serious exposure to [Microservices](https://www.oreilly.com/content/a-quick-and-simple-definition-of-microservices/).
+It was my first serious exposure to [Microservices](https://www.oreilly.com/content/a-quick-and-simple-definition-of-microservices/) where the concept started to click for me.

-After a few references, I started to keep count of the number of times that [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law) was mentioned at talks I attended.
+After a few mentions, I started to keep count of the number of times that [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law) was mentioned at talks I attended.
 I think it was six or seven.

 One of the great hidden resources on the internet is the enormous archive of conference presentations available for free on YouTube and Vimeo.